WAR Paper 1 LONDON INTELLIGENCE REPORT 1940

 I

-Issued by the Public Record Office on 12 September 1940, the date is significant because three days later, the 15 September 1940 is the official date upon which the Luftwaffe’s campaign to defeat the Royal Air Force failed, for upon this date Adolf Hitler temporarily suspended Unternehmen Seelöwe ~ Operation Sealion.
+Issued by the Public Record Office on 12 September 1940, the date is significant because three days later, the 15 September 1940 is documented as being the official date upon which the Luftwaffe’s campaign to defeat the Royal Air Force failed, for upon this date Adolf Hitler temporarily suspended Unternehmen Seelöwe ~ Operation Sealion.

 At this point the United States of America was still sixteen months away from formal entry into the Second World War.